WebAR-rocks/WebAR.rocks.hand/README.md

   * Velociraptor demo with persistency if hand tracking is lost: [live demo](https://webar.rocks/demos/hand/demos/objectManip4/), [source code](/demos/objectManip4)

 To run the demonstrations, serve the content of this directory using a static HTTP server (More info in [Hosting section](#hosting).

+### Third-Party

+These demonstrations are not created or maintained by WebAR.rocks:

+* Shoes VTO with Angular16 by [Jiaying Ong](https://github.com/Candyzorua) - [Github repository](https://github.com/Candyzorua/ar-demo)

 ## Specifications